iHaroon29/Express-Template/README.md

 ## Middleware

-The `middleware` directory contains custom middleware, including an error handler.
+The `middleware` directory contains custom middleware, including an isAuthenticated Middleware.
 Feel free to add more middleware as needed.

+## Tests

+The `test` directory contains custom tests, Feel free to add more as needed.

 ## Contributing